 Metal printing in Space

-We want to develop is an additive manufacturing system for printing metals in space.
+We want to develop an additive manufacturing system for printing metals in space.
 We need to find out what material and structural properties metals will have if manufactured in the vacuum and micro-gravity conditions of space.
 With this accomplishment we will gain a hands on understanding of the properties and then be able to design structural and component elements for orbital installations.

 Yes 3D printing has been done in orbit on the International Space Station but not using metals and not in a vacuum.

 Asteroid Material Mining And Return Probe